-But as any good therapist will tell you, the things we don't talk about might be the invisible obstacles that stand in the way of creating deeper intimacy in our relationships.
+But as any good therapist will tell you, the things we don't talk about are the obstacles that stand in the way of creating deeper intimacy in our relationships.

 I'm equally guilty of practicing avoidance techniques.

 Over the past year, I've had in-depth political discussions only with my trusted tribe -- the friends with whom I feel safe, validated, and comfortable.
 Whenever I'm the least bit unsure of someone's political stance, I tend to soft-pedal my viewpoints or avoid discussing them out of fear of being judged or shamed -- which has happened often enough to discourage me.
-Whether we want to admit it or not, it's human nature to gravitate toward others who mirror our beliefs, values, and politics -- not just our hobbies or interests.
-Sometimes we have to dig deeper to find common ground.
+It's human nature to gravitate toward others who mirror our beliefs, values, and politics -- not just our hobbies or interests.

-I enjoy few things more than engaging with fair-minded people who are willing to discuss the important stuff -- the big issues.
+I enjoy engaging with fair-minded people who are willing to discuss the big issues.
 I want to know what my friends and family are thinking about current events, local and national leaders, and more.
-I want to understand the moral compass that guides them, how they study the issues, what they're reading and watching, how they make difficult choices, and what truly matters to them politically as well as personally.
+I want to know what they're reading and watching.
+I want to understand the moral compass that guides them, how they study the issues, how they make difficult choices, and what truly matters to them politically as well as personally.

 Today, more than ever, the political is personal.
-I'm willing to listen and learn -- even when I'm not in agreement with what I'm hearing.
+I'm willing to listen and learn -- even when I don't agree with what I'm hearing.

 Our country is in deep crisis.
-If we can't even begin to talk about it, well, I guess I'll have to leave it at that. ~Cindy La Ferle
+I haven't lived through a more unsettling, stressful, or tumultuous time.
+If we can't even begin to talk about it, well, I suppose I'll have to leave it at that. ~Cindy La Ferle